How to Write a Scholarship Essay

 The sponsoring organization expects you to highlight vital information about relevant experiences and background that makes you stand out among the other applicants.
 Visit the sponsoring organization’s website and understand its mission statement.
-Identify and note down some of the keywords that have been used on the website and use them to write your scholarship essay.
+Identify the keywords that have been used on the website and use them to write your scholarship essay.

 Most organizations award scholarships to students whose attributes fit their goals.
 You can talk about what inspired you to follow your career path and academic program.
 The following are some of the things that are likely to set you apart in your essay:

-• Academic honors you have won in the past.
+• Academic honours you have won in the past.

 • Academic experiences such as internships.